gap-system/gap/INSTALL.md

 sure that you used the proper archive and that extraction proceeded without errors.

-Especially try the command line editing and history facilities, because they are probably the most machine dependent feature of GAP.
-Enter a few commands and then make sure that `Ctrl-P` redisplays the last command, that `Ctrl-E` moves the cursor to the end of the line, that `Ctrl-B` moves the cursor back one character, and that `Ctrl-D` deletes single characters.
-So, after entering the above commands, typing

-    Ctrl-P  Ctrl-E  Ctrl-B  Ctrl-B  Ctrl-B  Ctrl-B  Ctrl-D  2  Return

-should give the following lines:

-    gap> Factors( 10^42 + 2 );
-    [ 2, 3, 433, 953, 128400049, 3145594690908701990242740067 ]

 If you want to run a quick test of your GAP installation (though this is not required), you can read in a test script that exercises some GAP's capabilities.
 To run this test, we recommend to use a computer with at